vunam/manage-game/README.md

 Go to `http://localhost:9000/` to see the app.

 No global dependencies needed besides `yarn` and node (*I'm on 8.9.4*).
-Once set up you can use the admin account using admin/admin or sign yourself up as a team owner.
+Once set up you can use the admin account using admin/admin (no players) or sign yourself up as a team owner (20 generated players).

 db.json will be created.
 If you edit this, restart the app manually.